A Festival of Bones

 Friday Night

-Open bardic inside the Main Hall.
+Community/interest led open bardic inside the Main Hall.

 Saturday